top of page

 Payroll Cost Distribution at Dealerships

-Waste in Workshop Production
+Uncovering Waste in Workshop Production

 If the main cost of a service sector is labor, how much do losses in the production capacity of the technician represent?